-Uttarakhand toll rises to 36, rescue officials close in on people stuck inside Tapovan tunnel
+Uttarakhand toll rises to 37, rescue officials close in on people stuck inside Tapovan tunnel

 About 120 metres of sludge from the mouth of the tunnel has been cleared, while the trapped workers were stated to be located somewhere at 180 metres.

-The toll in Uttarakhand glacier burst disaster rose to 36 on Friday as rescue operations entered its sixth day, Chamoli District Magistrate Swati Bhadoriya told ANI.
+The toll in Uttarakhand glacier burst disaster rose to 37 on Friday as rescue operations entered its sixth day, Chamoli District Magistrate Swati Bhadoriya told ANI.
+The latest body was recovered from the riverbank near Maithana village.

 Meanwhile, two people were found alive.
 More than 200 people were still missing since the flash floods struck last Sunday, according to NDTV.

 The rescue operation was stopped briefly on Thursday when water level in Dhauliganga river nearby began to rise again.
 The rescue operation teams are now looking to set up a “life-saving system”, possibly to pump oxygen into the blocked tunnel near Tapovan dam in Chamoli, PTI reported.
 Several people are feared to be stuck inside the tunnel.